Electromagnetic Scattering by Particles and Surfaces

 The codes must be run in the following sequence: spher.f -> refl.f -> interp.f.

-Note that the Legendre expansion coefficients for polydisperse, randomly oriented nonspherical particles and sphere aggregates can be computed using O T-matrix codes also available on this website.
+Note that the Legendre expansion coefficients for polydisperse, randomly oriented nonspherical particles and sphere aggregates can be computed using T-matrix codes.
 The expansion coefficients for the standard and double-peaked Henyey-Greenstein phase functions are computed using Eqs.
 (15) and (19) of the manual.
 Below we also provide the Legendre expansion coefficients for two nonspherical ice particle models described in the manual.

 The following output files were computed by the codes in their current settings and may provide a useful test of the performance of the codes on different computers: